 The Orangeburg Department of Public Safety's Victim/Witness Assistance Program serves all individual victims of crimes.
-The most prevalent offenses are simple assault and battery and criminal domestic violence.
-During this period we served 315 clients of which 61 were victims of simple assault and battery and 90 victims of criminal domestic violence, which is a 1% increase from 2008.
+During the reporting period Victim Services provided assistance to 465 victims.
+The most prevalent offenses are simple assault and battery and criminal domestic violence, which accounted for 209 of the 465 clients that were served which reflects a 5.7% decrease from the previous reporting period.
+Of these 209 victims, 118 were victims of simple assault and battery which reflects a 17.7% decrease from the previous reporting period, and 91 victims of criminal domestic violence which reflects a 1% increase from the previous reporting period.
 Other major crime victims that are served include victims of armed robbery, assault and battery with intent to kill, homicide, and adult and child victims of sexual assaults.